vaishnavidevipatil/FastAPIPRO/README.md

 # FastAPIPRO

+react app - user-app := npm run start
+# to start the development server
+# or
+npm start

 UVICORN= SERVER WHICH RUN WEB APPLICATION TO API AND CONNECT please check the path bindu and run api
 --command--